 In the native states on the west coast of the peninsula, the currency of the British settlements has almost entirely displaced that which was in use before.
 In Perak lumps of tin were formerly current as coin; in addition to these Dutch and Spanish silver coins were also employed.

 The following are some of the old modes of reckoning:-

 TIN COINAGE.

-boya, : • I tampang (value the 10th part of a dollar).
-Sn LVER Coins used in Weighing Gold.
+2 boya, 1 tampang (value the 10th part of a dollar).5